upb-lea/gym-electric-motor/docs/JOSS/paper.md

 ``MotorWizard`` [@ElectroMagneticWorks] and the exemplary non-commercial alternative ``FEMM`` [@Meeker] are very resource and time consuming because they depend on the finite element method, which is a spatial discretization and numerical integration procedure.
-Hence, these software packages are not usually considered in control development and are therefore not suited to be used for the same purpose as ``GEM``.
+Hence, these software packages are usually not considered in control development, and complement GEM at most.
 This particularly applies in the early control design phase when researching new, innovative control approaches (rapid control prototyping) or when students want to receive quasi-instantaneous simulation feedbacks.

 # Package Architecture

-The ``GEM`` library models an electric drive system by it's four main components: voltage supply, power converter, electric motor and mechanical load.
+The ``GEM`` library models an electric drive system by its four main components: voltage supply, power converter, electric motor and mechanical load.
 The general structure of such a system is depicted in \autoref{fig:SCML_system}.

 ![Simplified structure diagram of an electric drive system\label{fig:SCML_system}](../plots/SCML_Setting.eps)